 The Museum endeavors to maintain high standards of conduct in the fulfillment of its scientific and educational mission.
 Accordingly, the Museum has adopted a Whistleblower Policy that applies to Trustees, Officers of the Museum, Officers of the Board, Committee members, employees, and volunteers.
 The Policy can be found on the Museum's intranet site and is also distributed to Trustees, Officers of the Museum, Officers of the Board, Committee members, and any others to whom it applies and who may not have access to the Museum's intranet.
-The Museum also maintains an 800 telephone line (800-620-5571) that is serviced by an outside firm 24 hours a day, seven days a week, every day of the year to receive, confidentially or anonymously, information concerning any suspected violation of the financial integrity, regulatory or legal compliance, or security or safety of the Museum or its staff.
-All such calls and resulting details of the review and resolution of an actual or alleged complaint are reported to the Audit Committee.
+The Museum also maintains a telephone and online hotline that is serviced by an outside firm 24 hours a day, seven days a week, every day of the year to receive, confidentially or anonymously, information concerning any suspected violation of the financial integrity, regulatory or legal compliance, or security or safety of the Museum or its staff.
+All such calls and resulting details of the review and resolution of an actual or alleged complaint are reported to the Chair of the Audit Committee who, in consultation with the General Counsel, determines if they require review by the entire Audit Committee.